rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 # Is Bitcoin True?

-One of my earliest reactions to a deep dive into Bitcoin, was the thought, It also fixes modern art?
-This is too good to be true.
+One of my earliest reactions to a deep dive into Bitcoin, was the thought,

+!!! quote "It also fixes modern art?"

+The implications of fiat money reach deep into our society --
-Politics and War
+ Politics and War,
-Food and Health
+ Food and Health,
-Education and Research
+ Education and Research,
-Science and Innovation
+ Science and Innovation --
+and even modern art.

+!!! quote "Bitcoin fixes this"

+This oft-repeated quote strikes me as too good to be true, the wishful thinking of youthful idealists who are all theory and no experience, those unprepared for the chaotic realpolitik of life.

+And yet, if what is claimed about Bitcoin is true, then absolutely it would fix all of the damaging effects of inflationary money.
+ But like I said, this seems to be too good true.
+ Like trying to contemplate what life would be like if people were always honest and forthright, if everyone was kind, humble, and forgiving.
+People aren't that way, so it's not helpful to pretend otherwise.

 All of this has become broken, deeply broken, by fiat money, specifically monetary inflation.
 Bitcoin aims to fix this; to do what gold failed to do.
 Can it?